MechaNeil/Excersis_3_Data_Types/README.md

 ## Requirements

 - Java Development Kit (JDK) 8 or higher.
-- A command-line interface or an IDE like Eclipse/IntelliJ IDEA for compiling and running the project.
+- A command-line interface or an IDE like Eclipse, IntelliJ, Vscode IDEA for compiling and running the project.

 ## How to Compile and Run